Ab initio study in the island of inversion within the two-major-shell valence space

-It is intriguing to see the evolution of nuclear quadrupole deformation with gradual expansion of valence spaces and its impact on the low-lying structure of $^{32}$Mg.
+It is intriguing to see the evolution of nuclear quadrupole deformation with the gradual expansion of the valence space and its impact on the low-lying structure of $^{32}$Mg.
 Figure~\ref{Mg32 PES after AMP}(a) illustrates the projected potential energy of $^{32}$Mg against the axial quadrupole deformation ${\beta_2}$ calculated within the three different valence spaces, all with projection of particle number onto $Z=12$ and $N=20$, and angular momentum onto $J = 0$.
 As the model spaces expand, the projected potential energy curves (PECs) span a wider range of nuclear quadrupole deformation.
-It is because the inclusion of high-\textit{j} orbits allows stronger quadrupole correlations and thus generates larger deformations.
+This is mainly because the limited valence space lacks the necessary single-particle degrees of freedom, in particular high-$j$ orbitals.
+The substantial energy splitting of these orbitals along with the increase of deformations, as a result of strong quadrupole-quadrupole correlations, is essential for achieving the energy gain required to stabilize a large deformation.
 The minimum shifts from near-sphericity within the $sd$ space to a large prolate deformation of $\beta_2\approx0.5$ within the \textit{sdfp} space.
 Note that our \textit{sdfp}-shell projected PEC is strikingly similar to the projected PEC given by IM-GCM employing a Hamiltonian appropriately evolved by MR-IMSRG~\cite{ZHOU2025139464}, although the limited valence space in our calculations prevents constraining to larger deformations of $\beta_2\geqslant 0.6$.